mundya/unofficial-university-of-manchester-beamer/README.md

 ### Environments ###
 You can use the `darkframes` environment to make a enclosed frames look like the title slide (e.g. for use for presentations overviews, ask for questions, presenter information.)
+It is recommended (i.e. you'll get an error otherwise) that you wrap any darkframes environments so that they only appear in presentations.

+	\mode<presentation>
 	\begin{darkframes}

 		% ...